benjaminhattemer/benjaminhattemer.github.io/content/research/_index.md

 - *Recruting Better Teachers?
 Evidence from a higher Education Reform in Chile* (with [Sofia Sierra Vasquez](https://sofiasierrav.com/), [Adriano De Falco](https://www.adrianodefalco.com/home-page))[Draft coming soon]

-- *Temperature and learning in Chile*
+- *Temperature and Learning in Chile*

 - *Bidding for the Environment: Allocation Independence in Cap-and-Trade Systems*